Trap music: 2015–present: mainstream popularity

 In 2015, a new fusion of trap music named Latin trap began to emerge.
-Latin trap is similar to mainstream trap which details la calle', or the streets—hustling, sex, and drugs.
+Spain was the first Spanish-speaking country to make trap music, with performers as the music group PXXR GVNG, formed by Yung Beef, Kaydy Cain, Khaled and the producer Steve Lean, who was a part of 808 Mafia.
+Latin trap is similar to mainstream trap in its themes of la calle (the streets), hustling, sex, and drugs.
 Prominent artists of Latin trap include Bryant Myers, Anuel AA, Miky Woodz, Almighty, Maluma and Bad Bunny.
 In July 2017, The Fader wrote "Rappers from Puerto Rico have taken elements of trap—the lurching bass lines, jittering 808s and the eyes-half-closed vibe—and infused them into banger after banger."
-In an August 2017 article for Billboard's series, "A Brief History Of", they enlisted some of the key artists of Latin trap—including Ozuna, De La Ghetto, Bad Bunny, Farruko and Arcángel—to narrate a brief history on the genre.
+In an August 2017 article for Billboard's series, "A Brief History Of", they enlisted some of the key artists of Latin trap, including Ozuna, De La Ghetto, Bad Bunny, Farruko and Arcángel—to narrate a brief history on the genre.
 Elias Leight of Rolling Stone noted "[Jorge] Fonseca featured Puerto Rican artists like Anuel AA, Bryant Myers and Noriel on the compilation Trap Capos: Season 1, which became the first "Latin trap" LP to reach number one on Billboard's Latin Rhythm Albums chart."
 A remixed version of Cardi B's single "Bodak Yellow" (which had previously reached number one on the US Billboard Hot 100 chart), dubbed the "Latin Trap Remix", was officially released on August 18, 2017, and features Cardi B rapping in Spanish with Dominican hip hop recording artist Messiah contributing a guest verse.
 In November 2017, Rolling Stone wrote that "a surging Latin trap sound is responding to more recent developments as it fuses with Reggaeton, embracing the slow-rolling rhythms and gooey vocal delivery popularized by Southern hip-hop".

 "Bubblegum rap" consists of a "booming, trap-laden" beat with "flavorful" elements and mumble rap.
 It is also described as "ushering in a new wave of Internet-born music stars".

 On 5 May 2018, rapper and musician Childish Gambino released "This Is America", which is "built on the sharp contrast between jolly, syncretic melodies and menacing trap cadences".
-It debuted at number 1 on the Billboard Charts and was streamed over 65 million times in the first week of its release.
+It debuted at number 1 on the Billboard Hot 100 and was streamed over 65 million times in the first week of its release.

-In 2018, in promotion for his album Dime Trap, T.I. opened a pop-up TrapMusic Museum in Atlanta: "We curated it from conception.
+In 2018, in promotion for his album Dime Trap, T.I. opened a pop-up Trap Music Museum in Atlanta: "We curated it from conception.
 The purpose of it was to acknowledge the most significant contributors to the culture.
 Secondly, inform those who may be least knowledgeable about the genre.
 And inspire those who are in the environment that inspires the genre."
 The museum also includes an escape room entitled 'Escape the Trap'.